jokob-sk/NetAlertX/dockerfiles/README.md

    * Automated copy
      The docker image copies the DB once every 30 min to `/home/pi/pialert/config/pialert.db_bak`.
 If you have a backup already available, make sure you rename this file if you want to keep older backups before starting a new container.
 To restore the DB run: `cp /home/pi/pialert/config/pialert.db_bak /home/pi/pialert/db/pialert.db`
 6. The container supports mapping to local User nad Group IDs.
 Specify the enviroment variables `HOST_USER_ID` and `HOST_USER_GID` if needed.
+7. You can override the port by specifying the `PORT` env variable.

 Config examples can be found below.